 - Theromostat, legs and wall mounting hardware included.Fuel Consumption/Burn Rate (Gal/Hr)

-The hot blue flare tube can be seen at the bottom of the flame window.
+The hot blue flare tube can be seen at the bottom of the blue flame window.
 This 30,000 BTU heater is ideal for spaces up to 1,000 square feet.

 The heater is mounted on the wall.
 Indeed, the necessary mounting equipment, including a mounting bracket, is included in the package.
 You’ll also find an accompanying user manual to guide you through the installation.